itz-ANURAG/Eventure/README.md

 ## Proposed Features :

--All the Eaasy Features as mentioned in the Problem Statement
+-All the Easy Features as mentioned in the Problem Statement

 -Some Advanced Features whichever time frame allows mentioned in the Problem Statement